0exp/redis_queued_locks/README.md

 In addition to the classic `queued` (FIFO) strategy RQL supports `random` (RANDOM) lock obtaining strategy when any acquirer from the lock queue can obtain the lock regardless the position in the queue.

-Provides flexible invocation flow, parametrized limits (lock request ttl, lock ttl, queue ttl, lock attempts limit, fast failing, etc), **zombie locks elimination**, **reentrant locks**, logging and instrumentation (and much more).
+Provides flexible invocation flow, parametrized limits (lock request ttl, lock ttl, queue ttl, lock attempts limit, fast failing, etc), **zombie locks elimination**, support for **reentrant locks**, logging and instrumentation (and much more).

 ---